frame-lang/frame_transpiler/docs/source/getting_started/introduction/basics.rst

     var x:int = 1
     const name = "Steve"

-Variables can be modified after initialization and constants can not.
+The type is optional but the initializer is required.

 Frame will transpile into the closest semantic equivalents in the target language.

-The type is optional but the initializer is not.
+At this time Frame does not enforce mutability itself but instead relies on the underlying language to do so.

 If you transpile into a language that requires a type and you don’t provide one, a token such as `<?>` is substituted.
 Conversely, if you add a type and transpile